Global Carleman estimates for waves and applications: Introduction

 and the multiplier conditions \eqref{GCC-multiplier}--\eqref{GCC-Time}, the results in \cite{Baudouin01} (and in \cite{Yam99} under more regularity hypothesis) state the stability of this inverse problem consisting in finding the potential $Q $ from the measurement of the flux \eqref{Flux}.
 To be more precise, it is proved that, given $Q^a,\ Q^b \in L^\infty_{\leq m}(\Omega)$ and denoting by $W[Q^a]$ and $W[Q^b]$ the corresponding solutions to \eqref{EqW}, there exists a positive constant $M = M(\Omega, T, x_0,m)$ such that

-Nevertheless, this stability result \eqref{StabilityResults} is not given with a constructive argument that could allow to explain how to find $Q$ from the knowledge of $\partial_{\nu} W \fcar_{\Gamma_0}$.
-We are thus interested in deriving an algorithm so that it can eventually be implemented into numerical algorithms.
+Nevertheless, this stability result is not given with a constructive argument that could allow to explain how to find $Q$ from the knowledge of $\partial_{\nu} W \fcar_{\Gamma_0}$.
+We are thus interested in deriving an algorithm so that it can eventually be implemented numerically.

 The algorithm we shall propose is based on a data assimilation problem that we briefly present below.\\

 Let $m >0$ and $q \in L^\infty_{\leq m} (\Omega)$.
 Let $\mu \in L^2(\Gamma_0 \times (0,T))$ and $g \in L^2(\Omega \times (0,T))$.
 We introduce the functional